 - assess that Practitioner’s suitability to be displayed on our Site.

 Opt-out and consent to our use of your Personal Information for marketing purposes

 As noted above, we collect, hold, use or disclose Personal Information for the purposes of advertising and marketing.
 By providing us your contact details, you consent to receiving marketing material from us.
 We do not provide your Personal Information to other organisations for the purpose of direct marketing unless expressly authorised by you.

-You may opt out of receiving this marketing material from us at any time by contacting us using the details below or using the opt-out facilities provided in the material (e.g. an unsubscribe link).
+You may opt out of receiving this marketing material from us at any time by contacting us using the details below or using the opt-out facilities provided in the material (e.g. an unsubscribe link or notification settings in your dashboard).
 We will then ensure that your name is removed from our mailing list.

 Disclosure of Personal Information to third parties

 - third party service providers for the purpose of enabling them to assist us in providing our services to you, including (without limitation) IT service providers, data storage, web-hosting and server providers, debt collectors, maintenance or problem-solving providers, marketing or advertising providers, professional advisors and payment systems operators;

 - our employees, contractors and/or related entities (including providing anonymous aggregated data to SoulAdvisor Foundation Limited);